-Located on the quiet side of Trastevere, the Basilica of Santa Cecilia is a small and unassuming church from the outside that is filled with wonders on the inside.
+Located on the quiet side of Trastevere, the Basilica of Santa Cecilia is a small and unassuming church from the outside but filled with wonders on the inside.

-The first thing you’ll notice is the quiet and beautiful courtyard with a central fountain lined by rose bushes and other foliage.
-You’ll see the humble facade by Ferdinando Fuga which was last updated in the 18th century.
+The first thing you’ll notice is the beautiful quiet courtyard.
+It has a central fountain lined by rose bushes and other foliage.
+Last updated in the 18th century, you’ll see the humble facade by Ferdinando Fuga.

-Once inside, you’ll enter the central nave which is quite large but surprisingly under decorated compared to other churches you may have been to in Rome.
-What will draw you in is the alter or ciborium which was designed and built by Arnolfo di Cambio – an artist you probably have never heard of but you may do some research after soaking in the delicateness of this alter.
+Once inside, you’ll enter the central nave.
+It’s quite large but, compared to other churches you may have visited in Rome, it’s surprisingly under-decorated.
+What will draw you in is the ciborium over the altar, designed and built by Arnolfo di Cambio.
+He’s an artist you’ve probably never heard of, but after taking in all the delicate details, you may find yourself doing some research.

 Santa Cecilia by Stefano Moderno

 The centerpiece of the church and the main attraction is Stefano Maderno’s Saint Cecilia statue.
-Saint Cecilia was a Christian martyred for her beliefs in the 3rd century.
-Likely by the same Emperor, Alexander Severus, who allowed Christians to worship at S. M. in Trastevere.
+Saint Cecilia was a Christian martyred for her beliefs in the third century, likely by the same emperor (Alexander Severus) who allowed Christians to worship at S. M. in Trastevere.

-As I have written in many other blogs, many of the Christian martyrs were of the noble class or high ranking position in Ancient Rome.
-Many were martyred simply because they would not pledge allegiance to Rome which normally took the form of public sacrifice (not human) to the Roman gods.
-Something that is not allowed in Christianity – the whole golden calf thing.
+Many of the Christian martyrs were of the noble class or held high-ranking positions in ancient Rome.
+They were often martyred simply because they would not pledge allegiance to Rome, which normally took the form of public sacrifice (not human) to the Roman gods.
+This was not allowed in Christianity—see the golden calf.

 Address: Piazza di Santa Cecilia, 22

-Legend has it that Tiber Island was formed over the corpse of Rome’s last (or antiquity) and most tyrannical King; Tarquinius Superbus.
-After he was overthrown from his tyrannical thrown he was taken to the Tiber and thrown into the river chained up and weighed down by weights.
-Slowly, sediment built up around his body, and Tiber Island was formed!
+Legend has it that Tiber Island was formed over the corpse of Rome’s last and most tyrannical king from antiquity, Tarquinius Superbus.
+After he was overthrown, he was taken to the Tiber, chained up, weighed down, and thrown into the river.
+Slowly, sediment built up around his body, forming Tiber Island.

-This is a complete legend and a great one at that!
-The legend derives from the fact that this island is not formed from a rock but sand that slowly formed in the river and now is home to multiple structures including the famous Tiber Island Hospital and a Gelateria.
+This is just a legend but it’s a great one!
+The legend derives from the fact that the island is not formed from a rock but from sand deposited in the river.
+It’s now home to multiple structures including the famous Tiber Island Hospital and a gelateria.

 In antiquity, it was home to the temple of Aesculapius, the Greek god of healing.
-There were many other temples built on the island which no longer can be seen including Tiberinus, the Tiber River God.
+There were many other temples on the island that can no longer be seen including that of Tiberinus, the Tiber river god.

-The Island is connected by two bridges; Ponte Fabricio and Ponte Cestius which are the two oldest functioning bridges in Rome.
-Both are functioning bridges today even know they have stood lived to see 4 millennia in their 2100 +/- years of existence.
+The island is connected by two bridges: Ponte Fabricio and Ponte Cestius, the two oldest functioning bridges in Rome.
+Both bridges are in use today and have been around for about 2,100 years.

-Ponte Fabricio is one of Rome’s treasures.
-It is the oldest functioning bridge in Rome and possibly western Europe.
-There is a bridge in Sommerset England known as the Tarr Steps which would outdate it by about 1000 years but is an extremely primitive bridge.
-Ponte Fabricio is a beautifully designed bridge built in 62 BC.
+Ponte Fabricio is one of the Eternal City’s great treasures.
+It’s the oldest functioning bridge in Rome and possibly western Europe.
+The Tarr Steps bridge in Somerset, England, outdates it by about 1,000 years but it’s an extremely primitive bridge.
+Ponte Fabricio, on the other hand, is a beautifully designed bridge from 62 B.C.

-The bridge was constructed by Lucius Fabricius who was a Roman Commissioner of Roads.
-This bridge has more famed over its sister bridge, Ponte Cestius, as it is the last functioning Roman bridge.
-Ponte Cestius was rebuilt multiple times and in 1886 was almost completely rebuilt when the Tiber river embankment was installed to better control floods (finally).
+It was constructed by Lucius Fabricius, a Roman Commissioner of Roads.
+As it is the last functioning Roman bridge, it’s more famous than its sister bridge, Ponte Cestius.
+Ponte Cestius was rebuilt multiple times and, in 1886, was almost completely rebuilt when the Tiber river embankment was installed to better control floods.

-This bridge links you to the Tiber Island and the Jewish Ghetto and makes for a not only pleasant but historical journey.
-Walking across Ponte Fabricio directly links you to just about every famous Roman persona from Julius Caesar to Bernini and the great Popes.
+Linking you to Tiber Island and then the Jewish Ghetto, passing over Ponte Fabricio is not only pleasant but also a journey through history.
+Walk across Ponte Fabricio and you’ll walk in the footsteps of just about every famous Roman persona from Julius Caesar to Bernini and the great Popes.